 Protecting the best

-Protect the Best is focused on maintaining the condition of the relatively undisturbed landscape in East Gippsland.
-It features large tracts of continuous native vegetation communities and ecosystems of high quality, particularly rivers and streams.
+Protecting the Best is focused on maintaining the condition of the relatively undisturbed landscape in East Gippsland.
+It features large tracts of continuous native vegetation communities and ecosystems of high quality particularly rivers and streams.
 The majority of the area is public land, including the internationally listed UNESCO Croajingolong Biosphere Reserve, and significant areas such as the Croajingolong, Coopracambra, Errinundra, Snowy River and Alpine National Parks.

 Several areas of cleared land punctuate the landscape.
 These areas are used mostly for agricultural production.
 Most are located in river valleys such as Orbost, Cann and Genoa Rivers.
 Isolated cleared areas in the uplands including Gelantipy and Amboyne are mostly used for grazing.